lxy1034945457/Coin_Information-TechnicalSupport/README.md

+B Assistant-Coin Information

+"B Assistant-Coin Information"The application is about an information exchange platform, a fan base

 Popular virtual currency information, news information, community interest exchange and discussion, waiting for you to join

-If you have any questions, you can contact our official email: sunjianpl@icloud.com, thank you for your support
+Any comments or suggestions, please contact us: "B Assistant-Coin Information" official email: sunjianpl@icloud.com